danilotc/devdojoen-java/README.md

 1. [x] Java One For All 09 - Comments
 1. [x] Java One For All 10 - Primitive types pt 01 - naming convention for variables
 1. [x] Java One For All 11 - Primitive types pt 02 - declaring variables and size in memory
+1. [x] Java One For All 12 - Primitive types pt 03 - casting

 ---